inferno-framework/inferno-reference-server/README.md

 To launch an app from the EHR go to `/app-launch`

+## Deploying
+If you are deploying this application anywhere, be sure to update the `base.url` property in src/main/resources/hapi.properties file to match the server's actual base url.

 ## Contact Us
 The Inferno development team can be reached by email at inferno@groups.mitre.org.
 Inferno also has a dedicated [HL7 FHIR chat channel](https://chat.fhir.org/#narrow/stream/153-inferno).